Birds of a Feather (TV series): Dorien Green

 The sisters' neighbour is the wealthy, snobbish, man-eating Dorien Green, a middle-aged woman who strives to create the impression that she is a glamorous beauty, dressing in a sexually provocative style, preferring mini-skirts, high heels and leopard print.
 She is played by Lesley Joseph.
 Dorien is married to Marcus, but is frequently involved with other men, with hilarious consequences.
-Dorien and Marcus are Jewish.
-Her marriage is also childless, due to her vanity and the lack of affection between her and Marcus.
-She is a regular, if uninvited, guest at Tracey's house and mocks Sharon about her weight whilst Sharon teases Dorien about her lifestyle and age.
-However, Sharon and Tracey become the best friends Dorien has ever had and the mutual teasing is friendly and playful and it is often shown that Sharon and Tracey care for Dorien and vice versa.
-If any of them get into trouble or have a problem, the others are often the first to help, regardless of the consequences.